Continuous Prediction with Experts' Advice: A Continuous Multiplicative Weights Update Method

 In our case, the main property that we shall use from \(\Phi\) is that \(\nabla_x \Phi(t, \cdot)\) is the \emph{softmax} function.
 That is, \(\nabla_x \Phi(t, x) \in \Delta_n\) and $(\nabla_x \Phi(t,x))_i \propto \exp(\eta_t x_i)$, which is exactly the probability mass MWU places on expert \(i\) with cumulative gain \(x_i\).
 Thus, we define the player strategy \((p(t))_{t \geq 0}\) by

 To analyze the regret of \(p\), we need a way to handle \(A(t) = \int_0^t \iprod{p(s)}{\diff G(s)}\).
-This is a stochastic integral, so we may use \Ito's formula (Theorem~\ref{thm:itos_formula}), which one can think of as the analogue of the fundamental theorem of calculus for stochastic integrals. \Ito's formula coupled with the fact that \(\Phi(t,G(t)) \geq \max_{i \in [n]} G_i(t)\) gives us the following lemma (whose proof we defer to \Appendix{ContMWU}). \begin{lemma} \LemmaName{CostPotentialRegret} Let \(\Phi\) be defined as in~\eqref{eq:logsumexp_def} and \(p\) be as in~\eqref{eq:mwu_p}.
-Then, almost surely,
+This is a stochastic integral, so we may use \Ito's formula (Theorem~\ref{thm:itos_formula}), which one can think of as the analogue of the fundamental theorem of calculus for stochastic integrals.